Nigeria: Crime

-The number of homicides in Nigeria varies greatly depending on the state.
-Metropoles such as Lagos, Kano and Ibadan are much safer than rural areas.
-Kano has better homicide statistics than Britain, with one and one-half homicides per year and one million inhabitants – which can be explained by the fact that the region's religious and morality police not only monitor the morality of the inhabitants and crack down on drug users, but also have a curbing effect on murder and manslaughter.
-This contrasts with other cities that are also Islamic, such as Maiduguri and Kaduna, which have worrying statistics on homicides.
+Spatial data from 2006 to 2021 indicates that Borno State recorded the highest absolute and per-capita violent mortality rate in Nigeria, followed by heavily impacted states such as Lagos State, Kaduna State, and Zamfara State.
+In contrast, states such as Jigawa State, Ekiti State, Kano State, and Sokoto State maintained the lowest relative rates of violence-related fatalities per 100,000 inhabitants.
+Insurgencies, communal disputes, and criminal networks increasingly concentrate in vulnerable rural areas.
+These conflicts are fueled by underlying drivers such as resource scarcity, climate change, weak state governance, ethnic tensions, and high youth unemployment, while being further aggravated by armed groups and conflict entrepreneurs engaging in illicit enterprises like kidnapping for ransom, extortion, illegal mining, and arms trafficking.

 There is some piracy in the Gulf of Guinea, with attacks directed at all types of vessels.
 However, security measures on board of mentioned vessels have recently meant that pirates are now more likely to attack fishing villages.

 Internationally, Nigeria is infamous for a type of advance-fee scam along with a form of confidence trick.
 The victim is talked into sending money or bank account information to the scammer on the premise that a larger amount of money will be transferred to them.
 In reality, the scammer collects money from the victim with no payout occurring.
 In 2003, the Nigerian Economic and Financial Crimes Commission was created to combat this and other forms of organised financial crime.
 The EFCC is quite active.

 Poverty

 The total expenditure of food and non-food produce a poverty incidence of 60.2 percent or 89,096,000 Nigerians living in poverty.
 This measure is used for poverty headcount comparison across countries.
 Poverty Line is N54,401.16.

 According to the International Monetary Fund, 32% of Nigeria's population lives in extreme poverty (as of 2017), living on less than US$2.15 a day.
 The World Bank stated in March 2022 that the number of poor Nigerians had increased by 5 million to 95.1 million during the Covid period.
 Accordingly, 40% of Nigerians live below the poverty line of US$1.90 as handled by the World Bank.

-The threshold amounts used internationally by the IMF and the World Bank do not take into account the local purchasing power of the US dollar.
-The methodology is therefore not without controversy.
+The poverty rate may be overestimated due to a lack of information on the extremely huge informal sector of the economy.
 Despite the undoubted existence of slums in Nigeria, for example, the fact that 92% of men and 88% of women in Nigeria own a mobile phone is difficult to reconcile with the poverty percentages published by the IMF and the World Bank.